Skip to content

 Not all older adults have a stair dancing partner, so it's important to find another effective method of fall prevention.
 In a home with more than one floor, an electronic stair-lift may be appropriate if arrangements cannot be made for the individual to live fully on one floor.
 Recognizing trip hazards is also very important.
 My mother has three cats, so it's necessary to ensure a cat is not underfoot when my grandmother moves about.

-We are likely all familiar with an aging family member that is at risk of a fall.
-No matter how adamant they are about living on their own or continuing their daily routines without worry, any of us that work in healthcare recognize the serious risks.
+We are likely all familiar with an aging family member who is at risk of a fall.
+No matter how adamant they are about living on their own or continuing their daily routines without worry, any of us who work in healthcare recognize the serious risks.
 We want to protect our parents, our grandparents, or even our great-grandparents, but we must also respect their desires if they choose to age in their homes, even if they are doing so alone.
-Engage them in the conversation and review the checklists on stopfalls.org, watch videos together and let them know you care about their safety.
+Engage them in the conversation and review the checklists on stopfalls.org, watch videos together, and let them know you care about their safety.